Eligible staff may request:

 Emergency Time Off to Care for Dependents (Paid)

-5.3 Carers may take up to 3 days paid leave under the University’s Emergency Time Off to Care for Dependants Leave policy, per leave year (pro-rated for part-time staff).
+5.3 Carers may take up to 3 days paid leave under the University’s Emergency Time Off to Care for Dependants Leave policy, in any rolling one year period (pro-rated for part-time staff).
 There is no requirement to opt-in to the Carers Register in order to utilise this leave type.

 5.4 Emergency Time off to Care for Dependents should be requested/recorded through the Employee Self-Service portal as normal.
 Once 3 days of paid carers leave has been recorded, the system will revert to unpaid leave for any further days recorded up to the end of any rolling 1 year period.